venkateshs2006/docker-postgres/README.md

 # postgres

-Docker image which adds postgis and TLS support to the official image.
+Docker image which adds TLS support to the official image.

 Note that while using this image, a TLS connection is mandatory.
 Run with `-e POSTGRES_ENABLE_TLS=no` to disable TLS.